JonKing93/DASH/Tutorials/stateVector/dimension-indices.md

 Figure 1: Reference indices for June ensemble members and accompanying state vector ensemble.

 # Example workflow
-You can use gridfile metadata to easily obtain data indices.
+You can use gridfile metadata to easily obtain dimension indices.
 As detailed in the gridfile tutorial, you can obtain a .grid file's metadata via:
 ```matlab
 grid = gridfile('myfile.grid');
 meta = grid.metadata;